 The problem with most nail fungus treatments is that they just can’t treat the core issue.
 It’s like taking cough medicine when you’ve got the flu: the cough medicine can help you manage a bothersome symptom, but it won’t actually fight the virus that is causing you to be sick in the first place.
 Most aerosol sprays and creams that you’ll find on the store shelf do just that!
 They might improve the look of the nails that are affected, but they won’t remove the fungal infection.

 For some people, a prescription medication might be the best result.
 The problem with prescription meds for nail fungus, however, is that you could be taking them for up to 18 months to finally clear up the toenail infection.
 Without any prescription coverage or with limited help, that can be an extremely expensive proposition!

-That’s why there is ZetaClear.
-It is a 100% all-natural homeopathic product that contains two powerful anti-fungal agents.
-It’ll soften up those calluses that can build up around your nails so that it can get to work on the roots of the nail fungus that are causing the nail discoloration.
+That’s why there is ClearNail Pro+.
+It is an over the counter product that contains powerful anti-fungal agents.
+It’ll get to work on the roots of the nail fungus that are causing the nail discoloration.
 Over the course of about 6 to 8 weeks, dry, brittle, broken nails that are discolored by fungus can begin to grow again, clear up in color, and ultimately restore them to their normal shape and size.

-With satisfaction guaranteed, the only thing you’re risking is the death of your nail fungus.
 Toenail discoloration isn’t something that you just have to accept.
-Click here to order ZetaClear online and begin treating it today!
+Click here to order ClearNail Pro+ from Amazon and begin treating it today!